-A hybrid or native mobile development approach — which to choose?
+A hybrid or native mobile app development services — which option to choose?
 We face this question very frequently when a customer asks us to make a suggestion in app development or when we plan to develop our own product.
 On the one hand, hybrid mobile development helps to save time because there is only one code compiled for multiple platforms (Android, iOS, etc.).
 On the other hand, native applications provide a more stable implementation.
 Here are some “classic” pros of the two approaches.

 The war between native and hybrid platforms is endless, and it seems that we will never witness a winner.
 So, before making a choice, we suggest going through all the opportunities and restrictions that native and hybrid application development bring.